zalando-nakadi/fahrschein/README.md

  - Consistent error handling
     - `IOException` handled as retryable
     - `RuntimeException` aborts processing and can be handled outside the main loop
+ - Stream-based parsing
+    - Optimized utf-8 decoding by [Jackson](https://github.com/FasterXML/jackson)
- - No unnecessary buffering or line-based processing
+    - No unnecessary buffering or line-based processing, causing less garbage
     - Less garbage and higher performance
-    - All processing done by [Jackson](https://github.com/FasterXML/jackson) json parser
+    - No required base classes for events

 ## Installation